rss2026-2/final_challenge2026/README.md

 *Doesn't the car in the outside lane have to travel farther?*
 * We will stagger the starting locations so every car travels the same distance.
 You should be prepared to race in any lane.

+### Part B: Mrs. Puff's Boating School

+*How far should the car stop before the lights?*
+* The front of your car must stop between .5-1 meters in front of the traffic light to receive credit for the stop.
+You must also come to a **full stop**

+*What counts as hitting an obstacle/pedestrian?*
+* Both head-on collisions and side scrapes will count.

+*How should the car park in front of the correct part?*
+* The car should consider all objects and stop in front of the correct one for at least 5 seconds.